 WooCommerce is a free plugin with some basic tools included.
-If you need more than basic functionality you can use official WooCommerce extensions at extra price (some of them are quite essential).
-The price starts from $49 and vary to $299 per one.
+If you need more than basic functionality you can use official WooCommerce extensions at the extra price (some of them are quite essential).
+The price starts from $49 and varies to $299 per one.
 Quite expensive, don’t you think?
-Alternatives can be found on WordPress marketplace with lots of free add-ons.
+Alternatives can be found on the WordPress marketplace with lots of free add-ons.

 What is the outcome?

 This article was not to judge your choice either you tend to run your store on hosted or online shop free software.
 It was written to show you the slight difference in price between two kinds of platforms.
 And mostly to clarify that free eCommerce platform doesn’t mean it is gratis.
 If you download the free eCommerce platform - you will pay for other things - everybody needs to make money, even the developers of open-code solutions.